CivVic Labs

 How does it work?

-The program is structured to cover topics such as lean startup, codesign, and hypothesis testing, delivered by startup experts.
+The program is structured to cover topics such as lean startup, co-design, and hypothesis testing, delivered by startup experts.
 The program is designed to assist innovators in their solution design in the following ways:

-• Access to world-class mentors and a cohort of top innovators to build a solution alongside
+• Access to world-class mentors and a cohort of top innovators to build a solution alongside;

-What startups are you looking for?
+What startups are we looking for?

 Testimonials